open-access-policies/streaming/_security_policies/sec_pol_007.md

 ### 1. Objective

-The objective of this policy is to establish requirements for the responsible development, deployment, and use of artificial intelligence systems within the Company's video streaming platform, ensuring AI technologies are used ethically, securely, and in compliance with applicable regulations while maintaining user trust and platform integrity.
+The objective of this policy is to establish requirements for the responsible development, deployment, and use of artificial intelligence systems within [Company Name]'s video streaming platform, ensuring AI technologies are used ethically, securely, and in compliance with applicable regulations while maintaining user trust and platform integrity.

 ### 2. Scope

-This policy applies to all AI and machine learning systems used by the Company, including content recommendation algorithms, content moderation systems, user behavior analysis tools, and any AI-powered features accessible to users.
+This policy applies to all AI and machine learning systems used by [Company Name], including content recommendation algorithms, content moderation systems, user behavior analysis tools, and any AI-powered features accessible to users.
 It covers all employees, contractors, and third parties involved in AI development, deployment, or operation.

 ### 3. Policy

 **3.1 AI Governance and Oversight**

 The Company shall maintain comprehensive governance for AI systems:
-- AI Ethics Committee with diverse stakeholder representation
+- [AI Governance Body Name] with diverse stakeholder representation
 - Risk assessment requirements for all AI system deployments
 - Regular audits of AI system performance and bias metrics
 - Clear accountability and decision-making frameworks